All Episodes

 And I can't help but conclude that there are some people who are attempting to tear down the traditions and institutions that define this country that made this country what it is and keep it what it is.

-Uh I am you talk about being sensitive.
+I am, you talk about being sensitive.

-I'm becoming more and more sensitive each and every day that there are more and more people who hate this country who live in it, who prosper in it, who benefit from it, yet who hate it.
+I'm becoming more and more sensitive each and every day that there are more and more people who hate this country, who live in it, who prosper in it, who benefit from it, yet who hate it.

 I mean, I went to dinner last night.